 Burnley FC: Alex Waters (Content Producer)

-When speaking with Alex I asked him what he thought is the best piece of content he has created.
+When speaking with Burnley’s Alex Waters, I asked him what he thought was the best piece of content he has created when the team has picked up the win.

-“We sometimes do player focussed videos for instagram so I started filming him who went on to get two assists, and that content that I posted the Netherlands account collaborated with and himself.”
+“We sometimes do player focussed videos for Instagram, so I started filming him and he went on to get two assists, and that content that I posted, the Netherlands account collaborated with and he himself also collaberated wih the post.”

 “So that’s definitely one of the best pieces of content I’ve created.”